 SOURCE: 2012 - 2015 U.S. Census Bureau, Construction Statistics Division-Building Permit Branch based on estimates with imputation.

-Table 11 shows the breakdown of new housing units by size category from 2014 through 2017.
+Table 11 shows the breakdown of new housing units by size category.

 NUMBER OF COUNTY NEW HOUSING UNITS AUTHORIZED BY BUILDING PERMIT BY SIZE CATEGORY